tymyrddin/purple/source/docs/distribution-networks/observable-semantics/gas-network-evidence/integrity-and-safe-working.md

 underneath, the register agreeing with the ground.
 The gas record is thin enough that the physical world often has to be the witness the paperwork cannot.

-The noise floor is set by slowness, not volume.
+The baseline is set by slowness, not volume.
 Measurements are sparse and scheduled, records lag the field as a matter of course, and an overdue check or a stale drawing is common and mostly innocent, so a single gap proves little; the signal is a gap that lines up with something else, an unsmelled leak, a corroded main, a work a permit does not cover.

-Work on a live main, two origins:

-    A GAS MAIN WORKED WHILE IN SERVICE ──────────────────────────────────
-                    GAS-FREE, PER PLAN      │  UNSAFE, DETECTION OVERRIDDEN drukloos check  verified and filed      │  none gas detector    obeyed, work stops      │  alarm overridden, work continued procedure       VIAG plan followed      │  supplementary step missing register/map    matches the site        │  stale, did not match

 *Last updated: 14 July 2026*